-The educational programs offered at UND SMHS are academically rigorous with the structured broad general training that is intended to produce "undifferentiated healthcare providers."
-The school's academic standards and technical standards are intended to support that model.
-Whereas a truly undifferentiated healthcare provider may not be achievable, the standards attempt to ensure that graduates of the school possess the background to pursue virtually any area of specialty.
-Thus all students must meet the academic standards and the technical standards to matriculate, to progress through the curriculum, and to meet the requirements for graduation.
+The health professions programs offered at UNDSMHS are academically rigorous with broad, general training that is intended to produce generalist healthcare providers capable of functioning in a wide variety of clinical situations.
+The school's academic and technical standards are intended to support that model.
+Whereas a truly generalist healthcare provider may not be achievable, the standards attempt to ensure that health profession graduates of the school possess the background to pursue virtually any specialty.
+Thus, all students must meet the academic and technical standards to matriculate, to progress through the curriculum, and to complete the graduation requirements.

 Academic standards refer to acceptable demonstrations of mastery in various disciplines, before matriculation and after, as judged by faculty members, examinations, and other measurements of performance.
-Every effort is made to meet the academic needs of the health science student within the professional program.
-When a student's ability to perform the technical standards is compromised, the student must demonstrate alternative means and/or abilities to perform the specified tasks.
-The following technical standards describe the basic competencies essential to successful completion of healthcare programs at UND SMHS.

-Beyond the stated admissions requirements, students must demonstrate the following technical standards with or without accommodations.
-It is the student's responsibility to identify/disclose any disabilities if requesting any needed accommodations.
+Every effort is made to meet the academic needs of the UNDSMHS students within the biomedical sciences, clinical & translational sciences, and health profession programs.
+Technical standards required for completion of biomedical, clinical & translational, and health professions degrees consist of certain minimum essential abilities and characteristics to assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of training, with or without reasonable accommodation.
+When a student's ability to perform the technical standards is compromised, the student must demonstrate alternative means and/or abilities to perform the specified activities.
+The following technical standards and essential abilities describe the basic competencies and characteristics essential for successful completion of biomedical science, clinical & translational science, and health profession programs at the UNDSMHS.
+It is the student's responsibility to identify & disclose any disabilities if requesting any needed accommodations.